Socket Programming in C/C++

 int new_socket= accept(int sockfd, struct sockaddr *addr, socklen_t *addrlen);

 It extracts the first connection request on the queue of pending connections for the listening socket, sockfd, creates a new connected socket, and returns a new file descriptor referring to that socket.
-At this point, connection is established between client and server, and they are ready to transfer data.
+At this point, the connection is established between client and server, and they are ready to transfer data.

 Stages for Client